 Because the nomination power is held exclusively for ITA members it is important for ITA members to participate in this program.
 Members are entitled to suggest anyone within the titanium arena (ITA member or non-member) who would be considered an excellent choice for receiving this esteemed award.
 Companies may decide to nominate several different candidates for consideration.

 All nominations will be presented to the ITA Awards Committee.
 Please include any supplemental materials (letter of recommendation, certificates, etc) that would be beneficial for the committee to review in determining the final nomination selection.
-An appropriately inscribed plaque will be presented at the annual TITANIUM USA Conference.
+An appropriately trophy will be presented to the winner at the annual TITANIUM USA Conference.

 International Titanium Association Honors Russell G. Sherman with

-2018 Annual Award Winners The Las Vegas gathering also served as the venue to honor recipients of the ITA’s lifetime achievement and application development awards.
-Russell Gordon Sherman, who developed alloys and heat treating protocols for the titanium industry and pioneered the high-volume production of titanium aerospace fasteners, received the 2018 Lifetime Achievement Award.
+The 2018 TITANIUM Conference held in Las Vegas also served as the venue to honor Russell Gordon Sherman, who developed alloys and heat treating protocols for the titanium industry and pioneered the high-volume production of titanium aerospace fasteners, with the 2018 Lifetime Achievement Award.
 Sherman was involved in developing titanium alloys and heat treating protocols to raise the mechanical properties and usability of the “wonder metal” during the formative years of the titanium industry, according to Frauke Hogue.